McJuniorstein/stealthscraper-lite/README.md

 ## ⚠️ Security Notes

-* All terminal output is sanitized to prevent terminal escape vulnerabilities
+- All terminal output is sanitized to prevent terminal escape vulnerabilities
-* Filenames are scrubbed of dangerous characters and limited to 50 characters
+- Filenames are scrubbed of dangerous characters and limited to 50 characters
-* Page title fallback: `untitled.md` if title parsing fails
+- Page title fallback: `untitled.md` if title parsing fails
-* No telemetry, no external logs, no tracking
+- No telemetry, no external logs, no tracking

 ---

 ## 🛠️ Future Ideas

-* [ ] Better entity decoding coverage (edge cases)
-* [ ] Optional image listing mode (`--list-images`)
-* [ ] Configurable save location
-* [ ] Full CLI interface using `process.argv` parsing
+-

 ---